serodriguez68/designing-ml-systems-summary/06-model-development-and-offline-evaluation.md

 	- AutoML
 - Offline evaluation: How to evaluate your model alternatives to pick the best one
 	- Baselines
-	- Sanity checks to try before sending your model to production
+	- Evaluation methods: Sanity checks to try before sending your model to production

 ## Model Selection, Development and Training
 ### Criteria to select ML models